awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-java.md

      }
      ```

-   Now run the program again—but this time, specify the cluster endpoint as a command line parameter:
+   Now run the program again, but this time, specify the cluster endpoint as a command line parameter\.

    ```
    java TryDax mycluster.frfx8h.clustercfg.dax.usw2.amazonaws.com:8111